Bish0pdev/BParticles/README.md

 _particleSystem.Play();
 ```

-**Here is the code to set up the example particle system given in the [ExampleScene](ExampleScene.cs)
+**Here is the code to set up an example particle system

 ```
 _particleSystem = new ParticleSystem(particleTexture);